LukasL97/openai-pinecone-search/article.md

 fill_pinecone_index(documents)
 ```

-You may note that we have added a `time.sleep(1)` after each embedding and insertion.
+You may notice that we have added a `time.sleep(1)` after each embedding and insertion.
 This is in order to avoid a rate limit error from OpenAI, which only allows a certain number of tokens to be embedded
 per minute.
 Further, the embedding model we use is currently limited to texts of up to 8,191 input tokens, which may not be